 I had to fly through Europe on my way home from Africa, so I arranged a stopover in Paris.
 My friend Virginie kindly invited me to stay at her apartment.
 I must say, I was a sorry creature by the time I arrived at her place.
 I had been awake for over 30 hours, after flying from Zambia to Dubai to Paris.
 The cough I’d developed at the start of my trip was raging full force.
-My ear was still blocked from being repeatedly tossed into the Zambezi River while whitewater rafting.
+My ear was still blocked as a result of my frequent dunks in the Zambezi River while whitewater rafting.
 And I had just been punched in the arm by the metro doors as I tried to slink onto the train with my giant backpack.
 Owwwwwww.
 But none of that mattered because I was reunited with my dear friend in arguably the most beautiful city in the world!

 I usually don’t visit the same place multiple times, unless I have family there (like in the Czech Republic).
 Yet somehow, I keep returning to Paris.
 The main draw is, of course, Virginie and my other friends.
 I also can’t overstate the power of the food.
 But I have a third major reason for stopping in Paris: Touche pas à mon poste, or TPMP for short.
 It’s the greatest talk show ever, in my humble opinion.
 I attended two tapings in September 2016, while on my way to Jordan, and I had such a blast.
 I simply had to go back this year for another round of fun.